Jerryblessed/travelx/README.md

 ## Documentation and help

-If you find a bug, have an idea for a new feature or just require help with `greed`, please [post an issue](https://github.com/Steffo99/greed/issues/new) or [open a discussion](https://github.com/Steffo99/greed/discussions/new) on GitHub, or, if GitHub is blocked in your country, send me an email at [ste.pigozzi@gmail.com](mailto:ste.pigozzi@gmail.com)!
+If you find a bug, have an idea for a new feature or just require help, please [post an issue](https://github.com/Jerryblessed/travelx/issue) or [open a discussion](https://github.com/Jerryblessed/travelx/discussions/new) on GitHub, or, if GitHub is blocked in your country, send me an email at [jeremiah.ope@stu.cu.edu.ng](mailto:https://github.com/Jerryblessed/travelx)!

 If you can read Italian, you can try to read the [paper](https://docs.google.com/document/d/1f4MKVr0B7RSQfWTSa_6ZO0LM4nPpky_GX_qdls3EHtQ/edit?usp=sharing) I wrote about greed for my final High School exam.